SMSPIRITUALITY—MEDIA

 Transmission to Japan as Tendai

-In 804 the Japanese monk Saichō sailed on an official Tang embassy to China and spent eight months on Mount Tiantai under the masters Daosui and Xingman, receiving the school's textual transmission and the bodhisattva-precepts ordination authorisation he would carry back to Japan.
-The institution he founded the following year on Mount Hiei outside Kyoto took the Chinese mountain's name in Japanese pronunciation as Tendai, and across the subsequent four centuries Hiei became the formative monastic training ground from which almost every distinctive medieval Japanese school descended.
-Hōnen (1133–1212), trained at Hiei, left to found the Pure Land Jōdo-shū on the recitation of the nembutsu; his disciple Shinran extended the trajectory into Jōdo Shinshū.
-Nichiren (1222–1282), trained at Hiei, returned the Lotus Sūtra to the centre of practice and fixed the recitation of its title — Namu myōhō renge kyō — as the operative formula.
-Eisai (1141–1215) brought back the Rinzai Zen transmission, and Dōgen (1200–1253), a Hiei novice from the age of thirteen, brought back the Sōtō line of shikantaza.
-The Chinese Tiantai's structural significance in East Asian Buddhism is therefore visible most clearly at one remove: the Japanese schools that the wider culture eventually received as Buddhism all begin on the mountain whose curriculum descends from Zhiyi's.
+In 804 the Japanese monk Saichō sailed to China with an official Tang embassy.
+He spent eight months on Mount Tiantai, receiving the school's textual transmission and the bodhisattva-precepts ordination from the masters Daosui and Xingman.
+The following year he founded a monastery on Mount Hiei outside Kyoto, naming it after the Chinese mountain in Japanese pronunciation: Tendai.
+Over the next four centuries Mount Hiei became the training ground for almost every major Japanese Buddhist school.
+Hōnen (1133–1212) left Hiei to found Pure Land Jōdo-shū.
+His disciple Shinran extended that into Jōdo Shinshū.
+Nichiren (1222–1282) left Hiei and returned the Lotus Sūtra to the centre, making recitation of its title, Namu myōhō renge kyō, the operative practice.
+Eisai (1141–1215) brought back Rinzai Zen from China.
+Dōgen (1200–1253), a Hiei novice from the age of thirteen, brought back Sōtō Zen and the practice of shikantaza.
+The schools the wider culture eventually came to think of as Japanese Buddhism all begin on the mountain Saichō built from Zhiyi's transmission.

 Why it's in the lexicon